-9.15 The application site forms a natural extension and rounding off at the head of Rosslyn Avenue.
+9.18 The application site forms a natural extension and rounding off at the head of Rosslyn Avenue.
 As set out above (paragraph 9.3.1) the interface distances in relation to neighbouring residential properties are all in compliance with the spacing guidance set out within SPG4.
-Given the separation distances involved there is not considered to be any adverse impacts upon neighbouring amenity in terms of loss of privacy or over bearing impacts.
+Given the separation distances involved there are not considered to be any adverse impacts upon neighbouring amenity in terms of loss of privacy or over bearing impacts.
 Concerns have been raised about the loss of views across the open field however "loss of a view" from a property is not a planning matter for consideration.
 With the interface distances achieved each of the neighbouring properties will still benefit from adequate levels of outlook and there will not be any loss of light or overshadowing.
 All of the dwellings which are closest to the neighbouring properties are bungalows with ridge heights of approximately 6.5m, and notwithstanding the proposed increase in slab levels the overall bulk and massing of the bungalows will not result in any significant adverse overbearing impacts upon residential amenity.

-Concerns have been raised in relation to potential increase in noise during construction however this can be managed by an appropriately worded condition.
+9.19 Concerns have been raised in relation to potential increase in noise during construction however this can be managed by an appropriately worded condition.
 The Environmental Health Officer has not raised any objections to the proposal in relation to noise impacts.
 In assessing the layout the proposed relationship between units within the site is also acceptable.
-It is considered that the proposal would comply with Saved Policy SP14 of the Adopted Local Plan and also CDMP3 of the Emerging Local Plan as it would not result in any adverse impacts upon neighbouring amenity.
-Furthermore 20% of the dwellings are capable of being adaptable for the aging population and people with restricted mobility as required by policy HP2 of the emerging local plan.
+It is considered that the proposal would comply with Policy CDMP3 of the Wyre Local Plan as it would not result in any adverse impacts upon neighbouring amenity.
+Furthermore 20% of the dwellings are capable of being adaptable for the aging population and people with restricted mobility and electronic vehicular charging points (EVR) are also to be provided for each unit, in this turn the proposal would further comply with Policies HP2 and CDMP6 of the Local plan.